2.3 Material accounting policies

 When significant parts of plant and equipment are required to be replaced at intervals, the Company depreciates them separately based on their specific useful lives.

-Subsequent cost relating to property, plant and equipment are included in the assets carrying value or recognised as separate assets as appropriate, only when it is probable that future economic benefits associated with the item will flow to the Company and the costs of the item can be measured reliably.
+Subsequent cost relating to property, plant and equipment are included in the assets carrying value or recognised as separate assets as appropriate, only when it is probable that future economic benefits associated with the item will flow to the company and the costs of the item can be measured reliably.
 All other repairs and maintenance costs are charged to the standalone statement of profit and loss when incurred.

-An item of property, plant and equipment is derecognised upon disposal or when no future economic benefits are expected from its use.
-Any gain or loss arising on derecognition of the asset, measured as the difference between the net disposal proceeds and the carrying amount of the asset, is included in the income statement when the asset is derecognized.
+An item of Property, Plant and Equipment is derecognised upon disposal or when no future economic benefits are expected from its use.
+Any gain or loss arising on de-recognition of the asset, measured as the difference between the net disposal proceeds and the carrying amount of the asset, is included in the income statement when the asset is derecognized.
 Fully depreciated assets still in use are retained in financial statements.

-Property, plant and equipment which are not ready for intended use at each balance sheet date are disclosed as “Capital work-in-progress” and advances paid towards the acquisition of property, plant and equipment outstanding at each balance sheet date are classified as capital advances under “other non-current assets”.
-Directly attributable expenditure (including finance costs relating to borrowed funds for construction or acquisition of property, plant and equipment) incurred on projects under implementation are treated as pre-operative expenses and are included in capital work-in-progress.
+Property, plant and equipment which are not ready for intended use at each balance sheet date are disclosed as "Capital work-in-progress" and advances paid towards the acquisition of Property, plant and equipment outstanding at each balance sheet date are classified as Capital advances under "Other non-current assets".
+Directly attributable expenditure (including finance costs relating to borrowed funds for construction or acquisition of property, plant

 (iv) Investment property